Formulas For Leading

 “VALUE = PRICE x QUALITY x SPEED(SERVICE) ^(STRESS”)

 Long before Karl Holz became a renowned President for Disney Cruise Lines, he was VP of Theme Park and Restaurant Operations at Knott’s Berry Farm in Buena Park, CA. Karl would hold supervisor/management training classes for the food service and retail operations, and during one of the classes he expounded on this formula for hospitality success.
 Coming from the old “price times quality equals value” model from the 50’s, Karl explained how the times have added a customer who places a premium on service (70’s) and is now stressed both in time and life (90’s).
 This model served to help us understand not WHO our customers were, but WHAT they represented and HOW we can better serve them.
 This formula is fluid, and if I may take liberties to make it a relevant equation today, you could divide this by the factor that our customers are all interconnected or wired:

 Customers today have more information and can impact your business.
 By knowing how our customers have evolved, a leader can be better equipped to meet the market need and lead their staff to greater success.

 I have 3 more formulas to follow, but let’s process these equations for a bit and see if they can lead us upwards in business.

 END OF PART 1

-Posted on September.22.2013, in Leadership, Leadership Strategies and tagged #Leadership, Disney, Disney Cruise Lines, Dr. John Miller, formulas, Karl Holz, Knott's Berry Farm, McDonald's, Plymouth State University.
+Posted on September.22.2013, in Leadership and tagged Disney, Disney Cruise Lines, Dr. John Miller, formulas, Karl Holz, Knott's Berry Farm, Leadership, McDonald's, Plymouth State University.
 Bookmark the permalink.
 Leave a comment.